 Kimberly Kirkendall, CPA, is president of international Resource Development Inc. in Cleveland.

-U.S. finance decision-makers are mainly positive for the coming year for their businesses and the domestic economy, according to a quarterly survey.
+Finance executives in business and industry are more pessimistic about their own businesses and the domestic and global economy, according to a quarterly US survey.

 Executive recruiting firm Crist Kolder’s annual report shows record levels of female and racially or ethnically diverse leadership at large companies.